-But we’ve all found ourselves in a situation when a client is insistent on paying less than you’re asking.
+But we’ve all found ourselves in the middle of a price negotiation when a client is insistent on paying less than you’re asking.
 That can prove to be challenging, especially if you are offering high-end premium products or services.
 In other words, you find yourself dealing with a client who wants all the bells and whistles, but is willing to pay only a discount price.

 What do you do?